 - Jerkass Has a Point: Lector's a bad guy, no doubt, but he's entirely right when he calls out Kaiba for the way he used Mokuba and The Big Five during The Coup against Gozaburo.

-- Knight of Cerebus: Subverted and then played straight, Gansley is a deadly strategist who nearly defeats Yugi and loses only to his overconfidence, Crump and Johnson are both ineffective with the former being portrayed comically, Nezbit plays this straight by defeating Tristan and sending Serenity into a short period of depression and Lector plays this even further in both his duels with Kaiba, and Yugi & Joey, especially with his Five Headed Dragon and Berserk Dragon.
+- Knight of Cerebus: Subverted and then played straight.
+Gansley is a deadly strategist who nearly defeats Yugi and loses only to his overconfidence, Crump and Johnson are both ineffective with the former being portrayed comically, Nezbitt plays this straight by defeating Tristan and sending Serenity into a short period of depression and Lector plays this even further in both his duels with Kaiba, and Yugi & Joey, especially with his Five Headed Dragon and Berserk Dragon.

 - I Lied: Lector's response when Yugi reminds him that he promised to return Tristan's body if the Big 5 were defeated.

 - Kill Sat: Lector's Satellite Cannon, which remains out of reach of attacks, and gains 1000 ATK points every turn.

 - Last Name Basis: Only Crump's first name has been revealed, and they are all addressed by their last names.

 - The Load: Ota/Nesbit, who, in the duel against Yugi and Joey, totally blows the substantial lead that Ganzley, Crump, and Johnson had established, requiring Lector to step in in order to stave off defeat.
 Crump, perhaps surprisingly, isn't this; despite his humiliating loss to Tea he firmly establishes himself as a Not-So-Harmless Villain during the group duel.

 - The Man Behind the Man: They think they're this to Pegasus; in reality he's just using them.